maxlath/wikibase-cli/docs/read_operations.md

 ### wb graph-path

-Find the path between a subject and an object on the entity relations graph
+Find the path between a subject and an object via a given property, on the entities relations graph

 ```sh
 wb graph-path <subject> <property> <object>